trendcryptobots/Crypto-Arbitrage-Monitor/README.md

 pip install -r requirements.txt python arbitrage_monitor.py
 ```

-## Download
-You can [click here to download](https://github.com/trensdcryptobots/Crypto-Arbitrage-Monitor/archive/refs/heads/main.zip) the latest version of the Crypto-Arbitrage-Monitor.

 ## Disclaimer
 Crypto arbitrage trading involves financial risk, including the risk of losing the invested capital.
 Please do your own research and consider the risks before engaging in arbitrage trading.